HaardTrivedi/fullstack-jam-main/Reflection.md

 11. *Add Collection* page includes form to allow user to add custom collection.
 Collection name must be unique and not empty.
 Success and error message banner pops up after *Add* button is pressed.
 12. Add button is only enabled when textbox is not empty

+#### Tradeoffs
+1. Perform all add and remove to collection operations asynchronously regardless of the size of the data to reduce any latency
+2. Redirect user to *Status* page after like, unlike, add to and remove from collection regardless of size
+3. Liked and non-like companies can have the same operation performed on them.
+Verification of whether an association exists will be done on the database end.
+It might increase the latency a bit but simplify user experience for the first iteration
+4. *Like* & *Add to Collection* and *Unlike* & *Remove from Collection* APIs will be the respectively, the only difference being the Collection name being passed to decrease ode duplication

 #### Future Considerations
 1. Create views for different types of users; investor (current) and admin
 2. Only enable *Like* button if no company that is already liked is present